 To succeed in winning the loyalty of 21st century customers, insurers need an enterprise-wide approach that connects the capabilities of the front, middle and back offices — so as to appropriately focus on its customer agenda.
-To learn more about becoming a connected enterprise in the insurance sector, read our new report: Aligning behind your customer agenda: becoming a connected enterprise in non-life insurance.

 Today’s retail banks are delivering banking apps to check balances and pay bills anywhere, anytime, credit cards applications with real-time approvals and instant access to credit.
 As a result, they have increased the number of customer touchpoints by 1000% over the last two decades.